What is the Community Changemaker Challenge?

 This challenge model is based on the highly successful NH Social Venture Innovation Challenge, held annually at UNH.
 Over the years, the SVIC had many high school teams enter in its Community Track (indicating interest and demand on the part of high school teachers and students) but few have succeeded competitively due to the seasoned abilities of their older competitors.
 For the last few years, we have been piloting a High School Track in order to level the playing field for these students, and use it as an educational opportunity to teach skills in design, empathy, research and civic engagement.
 Today the SVIC High School Track has evolved into the Community Changemaker Challenge!

-Schools commit to participation
+Schools commit to participate

 2021 Community Changemaker Challenge Winners